Improving Gain Flatness without Sacrificing Dynamic Performance in High-IF ADCs

 Particularly for high-IF applications, the location of the termination impedance is very important.
 Depending on the requirements for gain flatness and dynamic performance, an AC-coupled input signal can be terminated on either side of the transformer.
 Wide-band transformers are popular components that support a fast and easy way to convert a single-ended signal to a differential signal over a wide range of frequencies.

-).
+Primary-Side TerminationThe MAX1124 (10-bit, 250Msps) was selected to demonstrate different termination schemes and their impact on gain bandwidth and dynamic performance of the ADC.
+Starting with a primary-side termination configuration (Figure 4a), a 50Ω impedance source signal is applied to means two 25Ω resistors are placed between the top/bottom and center taps of the transformer (Figure 5a).
 Followed by 0.1µF capacitors for AC-coupling purposes and an input filter network (15Ω series resistor and input impedance of the ADC), a well-balanced secondary-side signal is now applied to the converter.
 As with the configuration in Figure 4a, no additional input filter capacitors are installed on INP and INN.
 With this configuration, frequency peaking in the range of 450MHz to 550MHz can be completely eliminated.
 If required, more DC attenuation can be added by exchanging the 15Ω isolation resistors for 30Ω resistors.
-Although this approach makes the frequency response smoother, it causes a loss in frequency bandwidth (Figure 5b
+Although this approach makes the frequency response smoother, it causes a loss in frequency bandwidth (Figure 5b).

 Figure 4.
 The well-balanced primary side of the transformer in this primary-side termination configuration (Figure 4a) is offset by an imbalance on the secondary side, producing maximum frequency peaking between 450MHz and 550MHz (Figure 4b).